lengow/plugin-woocommerce/readme.txt

 * Feature: Adding new links to the Lengow Help Center and Support
 * Feature: B2B orders can now be imported without taxes (optional)
 * Bugfix: [import] Handling of b2b order shipping tax
-* Bugfix: New security for Wordpress version 5.5.x
+* Bugfix: New security for WordPress version 5.5.x
 * Bugfix: [export] Checks if the child description is empty or null
 * Bugfix: Always load iframe over https